jogaklaa/Recipes/CincinnatiChili.md

 ## Directions
 1. Heat oil in a dutch oven or other heavy-bottomed stock pot over medium heat
 2. Add garlic and fry for a minute, do not brown
-3. Add in the spice mix and stir until fragrent, about a minute
+3. Add in the spice mix and stir until fragrant, about a minute
 4. Add ground beef and cook, breaking up clumps and mixing until no longer pink
   * there should be no large chunks when this is done
 5. Mix in:
   * Salt
-  * Tamoto Sauce
+  * Tomato Sauce
   * Diced Tomatoes
   * Bay Leaf
   * 1 Cup Water
 6. Simmer uncovered until slightly thickened
   * More water can be added if simmered too long
 7. Mix in:
  * Chocolate
  * Vinegar
- * worcestershire sauce
+ * Worcestershire sauce
 8. Simmer until thickened but still soupy
 9. Plate: noodles, chili, then cheese